harshitag98/Python-Weather-Application/README.md

 Some Glimpse of GUI have been given in the screenshots folder for the GUI's.

 There are Two Sets of UI here.
-So to run 1st Set of GUI
+So to run 1st Set of GUI, run the WeatherApp_1.py file.
+The Screenshots for the same are in Screenshots_1 folder.
+Another Set of GUI  can be run with WeatherApp_2.py file.
+The Screenshots for the same are in Screenshots_2 folder.

+For running these, you would need to import following libraries:
+PyQt5
+requests
+gmplot
+json

+If these are not there, this application won't run